anhnguyendepocen/M335/docs/presentations_class/day_6.md

 ---
-title: "Data Import, Scripts, and the Critique"
+title: " and the Critique"
 author: J. Hathaway
 params:
   day: 6